GSA/digitalgov.gov/content/news/2015/08/2015-08-28-digitalgov-summit-recap-building-privacy-identity-management-in-the-open.md

 ---
 slug: digitalgov-summit-recap-building-privacy-identity-management-in-the-open
 date: 2015-08-28 10:00:32 -0400
-title: 'DigitalGov Summit Recap: Building Privacy & Identity Management in the Open'
+title: "DigitalGov Summit Recap: Building Privacy & Identity Management in the Open"
-summary: 'How can government protect citizens while delivering the services they demand in the modern age?
-This was a theme of the panel discussion on privacy and identity management at the 2015 DigitalGov Citizen Services Summit.'
+summary: "How can government protect citizens while delivering the services they demand in the modern age?
+This was a theme of the panel discussion on privacy and identity management at the 2015 DigitalGov Citizen Services Summit."

 authors:
   - andreanocesigritz